Please allow me to introduce ourselves . . .

-As we settle in for another Summer at the seaside paradise we have cherished for many years and in some cases, generations, the stories of those who came before us and where they lived and played are hinted at in many place names, but not commonly known.
+As we approach each Summer at the seaside paradise we have cherished for many years and in some cases, generations, the stories of those who came before us and where they lived and played are hinted at in many place names, but not commonly known.

 Our Museum built in 1875 is the wonderful limestone building in Melbourne Rd, just east of the roundabout.
 Classified by The National Trust, it was originally a ‘Mechanics Institute’.
 It has since been a concert and dance hall, courthouse, library and at different stages was used for under-garment manufacture by both the Matear and Dowd Brothers.

 “As soon as histories are properly told there is no more need of romances.”

 The collection of records, photos and relics at The Museum covers the history of the area from the days of the Boonwurrung ‘First People’ to the present day.

 Events from the Nineteenth Century include the failed Collins’ ‘First European Settlement’ in 1803 at Sullivan Bay, the 1840s early settlement of drovers, limeburners, woodcutters and fishermen, the 1850s creation of The Quarantine Station, the 1870s early building of magnificent holiday homes for Melbourne’s ‘well to do’, the first tourist day-trips in the paddle steamers from Melbourne and the 1880s building of Fort Nepean.